tjfinney/ANTTV.code/README.md

 ranges from a minimum of zero to a maximum of one: 0 represents perfect agreement (all compared textual states are the same) and 1 represents perfect disagreement (all compared textual states differ).
 The distance matrix is square, with a column and row for each witness.
-The diagonal is always comprised of zeroes because each witness is a distance of zero from itself.
+If rows and columns have the same ordering then the diagonal is comprised entirely of zeroes because each witness is a distance of zero from itself.

 ## Data sets